theron-wang/otr4j/docs/message-queueing.md

 # Message queueing

-The considerations for the _message queueing_ functionality as it needs to work in _otr4j_.
+The considerations for the _message queuing_ functionality as it needs to work in _otr4j_.

 # General behavior